jht1493/ICM-2020-Code/weeks/04_loops.md

 ```
 Any number of **statements** will be executed while the **test** is `true`.
 We must make sure the **test** is `false` at some point otherwise the Browser will lockup and will have to close the page.

-Drawing a simple shape across the canvas can be done concisely using a variable and the `while` statement.
+Drawing a shape across the canvas can be done concisely using a variable and the `while` statement.
 In this sketch one row of a simple shape is drawn left to right on the canvas:

 [![](../assets/4.1-cirlce-rect-pattern.png)](https://editor.p5js.org/jht1493/sketches/QlAHBLxi8e)